 -

-Supported Connection types
+Supported connection types

-Typical connection types you can create:
+Typical connection types include:

 -